Skip to main content

 • Accident Insurance Policies: This policy pays out benefits in cases of death or disability resulting from accidents.

-• Group Health Insurance: Employers may choose to cover premiums for basic health insurance for employees and their children.
+• Group Health Insurance: Employers may choose to cover or subsidize health insurance costs for employees.

 Common Employee Perks and Incentives